Distributed tracing

 A trace is a group of transactions and spans with a common root.
 Each trace tracks the entirety of a single request.
 When a trace travels through multiple services, as is common in a microservice architecture, it is known as a distributed trace.

-Why is distributed tracing important?
+Why is distributed tracing important?edit

 Distributed tracing enables you to analyze performance throughout your microservice architecture by tracing the entirety of a request — from the initial web request on your front-end service all the way to database queries made on your back-end services.